Stinger-22/itspl-task/README.md

 - [ ] Write logging
 - [ ] Write Usage and Description in README.md

 Notes:
-When you log in multiple times then each token is valid.
+ - [Found: manually tested in Postman] When you log in multiple times then each token is valid.
-When you log out every token is invalidated - not only the one used to log out.
+ - [Found: test_log_out_user has error] When you log out every token is invalidated - not only the one used to log out.
 A real use scenario is when you are logged in from your phone and PC and when you log out on your phone you can't continue the session on your PC.

+Bugs:
+ - [Found: automation tests] Special charactes possible in email like jo#n.green@mail.com